Pump and dump: Cryptocurrency

-Being an unregulated market, and due to the concentration of a large amount of cryptocurrency in a small number of hands, the price of many cryptocurrencies like Bitcoin is very sensitive to pump-and-dump schemes.
+Being an unregulated market, and due to the concentration of a large amount of cryptocurrency in a small number of hands, the prices of many cryptocurrencies are sensitive to pump-and-dump schemes.
 There are organised pump-and-dump schemes run through social media platforms including Telegram and Discord.

-Scam
+Spam

 Pump-and-dump stock scams are prevalent in spam, accounting for about 15% of spam e-mail messages.
 A survey of 75,000 unsolicited emails sent between January 2004 and July 2005 concluded that spammers could make an average return of 4.29% by using this method, while recipients who act on the spam message typically lose close to 5.5% of their investment within two days.
 A study by Böhme and Holz shows a similar effect.
 Stocks targeted by spam are almost always penny stocks, selling for less than $5 per share, not traded on major exchanges, thinly traded, and difficult or impossible to sell short.
-Spammers acquire stock before sending the messages, and sell the day the message is sent.
+Spammers acquire stock before sending the messages and sell the day the message is sent.